Financing Your Legal Education

 The Office of Financial Assistance and Employment will send you an email notification once you have been packaged.

 • 3.
-View Your Aid Package and Accept Your Loans (March - June)
+View Your Aid Package and Accept Your Loan (March - July)

 Your financial aid package will be posted on CaneLink.
-To view/accept your financial aid package, please follow the instructions outlined here
+To view/accept your loan, please follow the instructions outlined here

-Before accepting your loans, we strongly recommend that you develop a budget to determine how much you will need to cover your expenses.
+Before accepting your loan, we strongly recommend that you develop a budget to determine how much you will need to cover your expenses.
 Please carefully consider how much money you will actually need to avoid borrowing more than you need.
-You do not have to accept all the loans you are offered and are encouraged not to do so, if possible, in order to minimize your debt.
-If you choose to borrow less loan funding than you were offered, please fill out and submit the Grad/Law Loan Revision Request Form to indicate the amount you would like to borrow, then accept your loan package on CaneLink after the revised loan amounts are reflected.
+You do not have to accept the full loan amount you are offered and are encouraged not to do so, if possible, in order to minimize your debt.
+If you choose to borrow less loan funding than you were offered, please fill out and submit the Grad/Law Loan Revision Request Form to indicate the amount you would like to borrow, then accept your loan on CaneLink after the revised loan amounts are reflected.
 You can learn more about the loan revision process here.

 Your institutional scholarship should be visible as part of your aid package.
 If you are an incoming law student who has been awarded an instiutional scholarship, and it is not part of your aid package, please contact the Office of Admissions for assistance.
 If you are a current law student with an institutional scholarship, and it is not part of your aid package, please contact Lidiette Esquivel at scholarships@law.miami.edu.